-With over a decade of experience bringing together heads of state, leaders of the private and NGO sectors, and new and diversified perspectives to explore tangible solutions to local and global challenges, the 2022 Concordia Annual Summit will be the largest convening alongside the UN General Assembly.
-Our 12th Annual Summit will convene the top movers and shakers of today’s world to spark dialogue, promote collaboration, and collectively pave the path toward a more equitable, sustainable future.
-The 2022 Concordia Annual Summit will take place at the Sheraton New York Times Square on September 19-21, 2022.
+With over a decade of experience bringing together heads of state, leaders of the private and NGO sectors, and new and diversified perspectives to explore tangible solutions to local and global challenges, the 2022 Concordia Annual Summit was the largest convening alongside the UN General Assembly.
+Our 12th Annual Summit convened the top movers and shakers of today’s world to spark dialogue, promote collaboration, and collectively pave the path toward a more equitable, sustainable future.
+The 2022 Concordia Annual Summit took place at the Sheraton New York Times Square on September 19-21, 2022.

 Across the globe, investors and companies are waking up to the real physical and regulatory risks—and potential opportunities—posed by a warming climate.
 Accelerating this shift is the pandemic.
 With many of the root causes of climate change increasing the risk of pandemics, the outbreak of COVID-19 has caused individuals to become acutely aware of the intricate relationship between pandemics and planetary health, amplifying the importance of environmental sustainability in guaranteeing a healthy future.
 While widely acknowledged that those organizations that employ sustainable practices will be the most profitable in the long run, implementation is another story.
 Widespread adoption will require an urgent need to adapt and to continue to innovate across all sectors in order to mitigate the environmental impacts already in motion, while at the same time ensuring that environment-related inequalities pertaining to race, gender, and socioeconomic status are addressed.
 What common misconceptions exist?
 And what challenges must be overcome to gain support?